hzanzig/BA_HZ/README.txt

 This is done with the help of data frames, a functionality of the python extension "pandas".

 perfect_exec_icd.py and perfect_exec_ops.py is the reduced and adjusted code, which directly uses dataframes and ops_mapping issues were fixed in this version.
-In general these files are the ones, which should be taken into further consideration for future mapping processes.
+In general, these files are the ones, which should be taken into further consideration for future mapping processes.

+icd_upsampling.py and ops_upsampling.py are the scripts for an upsampling process, in order to reduce data loss.

 The ATHENA vocabulary is not included within this repository, as the rights remain at the Odysseus Data Services, Inc.
 The OHDSI ATHENA repository can be found here: https://athena.ohdsi.org/search-terms/start

-Please note that the download of additional python extensions, for example "pandas", is neccessary that the code works.
+Please note that the download of additional python extensions, for example "pandas", is necessary that the code works.